-Admitted transfer students who would like to live on campus in the University owned residence halls, should pay their enrollment and housing deposits as soon as possible, and then complete the housing application, which is available on the Department of Housing and Residential Life web site.
-Students will be notified about residences hall housing midsummer.
+Admitted transfer students who would like to live on campus in the University- owned residence halls should pay their enrollment and housing deposits as soon as possible after being admitted, and then complete the housing application, which is available on the Department of Housing and Residential Life web site.
+Students will be notified about residence hall housing mid-summer.

-If we are not able to offer housing in University residence halls, or if we cannot provide an answer about residence hall housing by the time the student needs the information, the housing deposit will be refunded.
-If the student's enrollment at URI is contingent upon receiving housing in University residence halls, the enrollment deposit will also be refunded.
+If we are not able to offer you housing in University residence halls, or if we cannot provide an answer about residence hall housing by the time you need the information, the housing deposit will be refunded.
+If your enrollment at URI is contingent upon receiving housing in University residence halls, the enrollment deposit will also be refunded.